mukeshsoni/xstate-viz-chrome-extension/rubber-duck.md

     json state machine and spit out our simple text based representation.
 Might be helpful when someone opens this extension on a xstate.js.org/viz page which already has an existing machine.
+12. Add a button which generates code for xstate/test based model based tests.
+    Can generate code for testing-library or cypress